tijptjik/NarrowEclipse/transmisisons.md

 |:----------------------:|:----------------------:|:--------------------:|:---------------:|:-----------------------:|
 |       Suzen Siew       |       Asugen Tano      |     [Togruta][8]     | [Chandrila][24] |      Narrow Eclipse     |

+The Pharosi agents are all being recalled to the Temple of the Narrow Eclipse where the Grand Noush Augury will elect a Twilight Prime to lead us into the era of the Narrow Eclipse.

+###  Suggested Narrative Points

+*  Congratulate Metajj with her corruption of the senate.
+*  Wonder how the Resistance could have survived this long, seeing how lavish trust on everyone who's willing to do them a favour.
+*  Compliment Metajj with clearing a pathway to the First Order

+###  Key Narrative Points

+* Mention that the Twilight Era Looms.
+* Grand Augury Noush is recalling all Pharosi Prelates.
+Request for Metajj Vos to return home.

 ## First Order : Kyber Crystals